Dundrum F.C.

-Dundrum F.C. are a football team from Dundrum, Dublin.
+Dundrum F.C. is an Irish association football team from Dundrum, Dublin.
 The senior team plays in the Leinster Senior League Non-Intermediate Division 3.
-The club play their home games at the Meadowbrook Leisure Centre, Meadowbrook.
 The clubs underage teams play in the Dublin & District Schoolboys League and South Dublin Football League.
 The club also fields a Women's senior team and a Girls' U18 team.

+Ground

+The club play their home games at Meadowbrook Park, Dundrum.
+It comprises two full size grass pitches and two seven-a-side pitches.
+A clubhouse was opened in 2004.